 With over 30 years of working side by side with national governments in the UK and across Africa and Asia, THET has an admirable reputation as a strategic manager of grants which bring maximum value to the lives of patients both here in the UK and abroad.

-To date we have managed over 300 grants through a range of partnerships, including with the Foreign, Commonwealth and Development Office (formerly the Department for International Development, the Department of Health and Social Care, and Johnson & Johnson, with grant values of between £3,000 and £1.5m.
+To date we have managed over 300 grants through a range of partnerships, including with the Foreign, Commonwealth and Development Office (formerly the Department for International Development), the Department of Health and Social Care, and Johnson & Johnson, with grant values of between £3,000 and £1.5m.

-If you have any questions regarding our grant management please contact our Head of Programmes, Louise McGrath: Louise.McGrath@thet.org
+If you have any questions regarding our grant management please contact firstname.lastname@example.org.